-Today I’m sharing 15 favorite Fall planter ideas that you can plant in the same pots you used for Summer!
-I usually just purchase some mums, but I have seen so many beautiful arrangements this year that I think I may up my game a little bit.
+What do you put in planters in the fall?
+Today I am answering that question by sharing my 15 favorite Fall planter ideas in containers that you can plant in the same pots you used for Summer.
+Yes!
+I usually just purchase mums or daisy’s, but I have seen so many beautiful arrangements this year that I think I may up my game a little bit.

-I thought I would share a few of my favorite fall planter ideas that I found and I hope you’ll find some inspiration, too!
+I thought I would share a few of my updated favorite fall flower planters and ideas that I found and I hope you’ll find some inspiration, too!

 Fall Planter Ideas

-This trio of container pots featured on Sunset is brimming with autumn color.
+This fall flower planter idea above of container pots featured on Sunset is brimming with autumn color.

 Its long, deep burgundy leaves pair beautifully with the daisies from the garden and ‘Profusion Orange’ zinnias.

-I love this front porch display from Craftberry Bush.
+I love this fall front porch display from Craftberry Bush.

-She used kale as the focal point and then filled in with mums, gourds and a pumpkin.
+She used kale as the focal point and then filled in the planter with mums, gourds and a pumpkin.

 For height, she used grass, twigs and she even threw in some berries from the Dollar Tree.
 I personally love the grassy look!

 How smart is that?
-Lucy has the best Fall decorations!
+Lucy has the best Fall decoration ideas!

 This pumpkin from The Butlers has been a favorite of mine for a few years now.